oomie/CLfinal/README.md

 ### MonogoDB

 ## Challenges
 One of the main challenges we faced while working on this project was getting the p5 interactions to run smoothly.
-### fatema pls expand here if u dont mind!
+We first began developing our p5 interactions by creating a class object for the plant.
+We struggled with writing the code and found ourselves not knowing what to do or how to add more elements to our interaction.
+We decided to start over in our p5 code and try rewriting it in a way that would make more sense to use.
+We researched and looked for ways how we can execute our ideas and decided that we were going to create an object when the mouse is pressed.
+And from there we began building it that way.

 Another challenge we had was working with MongoDB and figuring out how to save our plants array onto the DB, and also sending the array information every time a change is made, such as when a user waters a plant and the sprite changes, or if a plant is deleted.
 Our issue was that the array was only getting posted whenever a new plant was added to it.
 So, what we needed to do was post the array again on mouse released, so the position and sprite information was updated in the DB.

 Another issue we had with MongoDB was that our plant object had the image stored in it, but MongoDB does not store images so we had to change the way we store the image in the object.
-We instead used an ```imgIndex``` which stores the number of the sprite image:
+We instead used an ```imgIndex``` which stores the number of the sprite image as shown below.
+Previously we were storing the array that contained the sprites in the object and that is what created the issues.
+But was resolved when we called the array in the image function instead of the object.

 ```
         let plant = {